BryanTheLai/ripe-strawberry-detector/README.md

     *   Use a tool like Roboflow to draw bounding boxes around every item in every image.
     *   Organize files into the `images/train`, `images/val`, `labels/train`, `labels/val` folder structure.
     *   Create the `data.yaml` file to define paths and class names.

+## Dataset:
+Scale Variation: Images where the item appears both large (close to the camera) and small (far away).
+Rotation Variation: Images where the item is tilted at various angles.
+Lighting Variation: Images taken in bright light, dim light, and with shadows falling across the item.
+Occlusion: Images where items are partially hidden behind other objects or each other.
+Background Variation: Images of the item on different surfaces and in different environments.
+Multiple Instances: Images containing many items, some clustered together.

 3.  **Fine-Tuning (YOLO):**
     *   Install `ultralytics`.